Factorizations of finite groups: Groups of order at most 100

-\textbf{Remark.} Although the groups $(C_2\times C_2)\rtimes C_9$ and $C_3\times A_4$ are not multifold-factorizable, however, they possess any $4$-factorization except the factorization of the form $(2,3,3,2)$.
+\begin{remark} Although the groups $(C_2\times C_2)\rtimes C_9$ and $C_3\times A_4$ are not multifold-factorizable, they admit every $4$-factorization except for a factorization of the form $(2,3,3,2)$.
 This follows from Lemma \ref{lemma_SimpleGeneral}(\ref{normal_subgroup}), since both these groups have a normal subgroup of order $3$, and all groups of order $12$ have factorizations of the forms $(2,2,3)$ and $(3,2,2)$.
-We will need this remark later on. \\
+We will need this remark later on. \end{remark}

-\textsc{Subcase 3b:} $|G|=72$.
-We will prove that each group of order $72$ is multifold-factorizable.
-Since $\Omega(72)=5$, by reasoning in the same way as in Lemma \ref{lemma_s5} we should construct only the following factorizations: